 My grandma was an Italian immigrant who came to the U.S. in the early 1900’s.
 Her life consisted of many hours in the kitchen, baking bread every morning, canning tomatoes, preparing the pasta dishes….it was all about the food!

 I will always remember her delicious meals and the love that went into them.
-My grandkids won’t see me in the kitchen for hours because that’s not who I am (although I have a couple of special recipes I love to share).
+My grandkids won’t see me in the kitchen for hours because that’s not who I am.
 They will see me working, running a business, but also making time for family, including them.

 For me, it’s a long-distance relationship so our time together is limited.
 Even so, when Nana is with them, it is all about them.
 My business activities take a back seat to time with the family.
 Traveling to see them takes up a significant part of my budget because I am a family member who lives a distance.
 So I go to them much more often than they come to me.
 But it is worth it to me, every penny spent, to see my family, the little ones in particular.